pavinduLakshan/wso2-identity-server-docs/docs/references/application-native-authentication.md

     :::tip

-	By leveraging the Google Play Integrity API, `product_name` ensures a heightened level of security for Application Native Authentication.
+	Leveraging the Google Play Integrity API assures a heightened level of security for Application Native Authentication.
 It actively detects and responds to potential threats, thereby safeguarding against attacks and mitigating the risk of abuse.
 	Learn more about the [Play Integrity API](https://developer.android.com/google/play/integrity/overview).

 	:::